Let's play “Word Association.” When I say Vatican, what's the first thing you think of?

 Think of it: You can see an entire country in only a few hours, no visa needed!
 How cool is that?!

 As an independent nation, though, they have their own unique set of rules.
 Besides passing through the normal security lines, they also screen visitors to ensure they are “dressed in a way befitting entrance to a holy place.”
-While it is unlikely anyone will have a problem walking around St. Peter’s Square in skimpy clothing, they will turn anyone away at the door who they deem is not suitably dressed.
+While it is unlikely you would be hassled for walking around St. Peter's Square in shorts or spaghetti straps, the officials will turn anyone away at the door who they deem is not suitably dressed.

-And of course, as in other places, you should be prepared to leave backpacks and bags with security if asked.
+And of course, you should be prepared to leave backpacks and bags with security if asked.
+Nothing new there.

 - Remove hats indoors.

 - Shoulders must be covered.
 No sleeveless tops or halters.
 A scarf/pashmina is acceptable as a cover up.